 FAQs (Frequently Asked Questions)

-Here are some commonly asked questions about fake reviews:
+Here are some commonly asked questions about fake customer reviews:

 Is writing a fake review illegal?